Bill and Ted: 7 Similar Movies You Must See

 5. Ghostbusters (1984)

 Directed by Ivan Reitman, ‘Ghostbusters’ tells the story of paranormal scientists Peter Venkman (Bill Murray), Ray Stantz (Dan Aykroyd), and Egon Spengler (Harold Ramis), who, after being fired from their jobs at Columbia University, set up a paranormal exploration and removal business called Ghostbusters.
 A fourth member, Winston Zeddemore (Ernie Hudson), later joins the team.
-Peter develops a romantic interest towards cellist Dana Barrett (Sigourney Weaver), who is being haunted by a demigod named Zuul.
+Peter develops a romantic interest in cellist Dana Barrett (Sigourney Weaver), who is being haunted by a demigod named Zuul.
 As New York City becomes increasingly infested with supernatural beings, the Ghostbusters are the last chance humanity has.

 4. Honey, I Shrunk the Kids (1989)